JavaScript SDK

 Preview Mode (URL Parameter)

-To preview a specific variant without writing any code, add ?ours_preview=<variantId> to the URL.
+If you need the raw mechanism (e.g. for sharing a link with a teammate), add ?ours_preview=<variantId> to any page where the experiment runs.
 This applies the variant client-side without tracking an impression.

 https://yoursite.com/pricing?ours_preview=var_001